 Unfortunately, poor man’s trademarks and poor man’s copyrights do not work as played out.
 The idea that a poor man’s trademark can actually grant trademark rights is a myth, and it is important to realize that you need to follow the official trademark application with the United States Trademark Office (USPTO) to actually obtain a trademark for your idea.
 This type of content can be easily forged.

-Moreover, mailing a copy of your brand name or logo does nothing to actually identify your brand in the marketplace or provide protection.
+Moreover, mailing a copy of your business name or logo does nothing to actually identify your brand in the marketplace or provide protection.
 It is a better idea to use your trademark out in the marketplace in order to get common law trademark rights.

 This is because trademarks technically begin from the moment that you start using them in public.
 Trademark registration with the USPTO simply provides you with increased and greater rights to that trademark.